apertus-open-source-cinema/elmyra/README.md

     npm install

 Now you can compile and configure your development installation manually by running `gulp build`, or let gulp build and then watch for changes and recompile automatically by just running `gulp`.
+For development you can start `./elmyra.run` (respectively `elmyra.bat` on Windows) with an additional `--development` flag to enable debugging features on the internally used flask server.

-Additionally, there is a gulp task to create releases for all platforms - `gulp release` - which sequentially builds and collects all relevant files and puts them into archives tagged with platform and commit hash (e.g. `elmyra-ab349c-windows.zip`) in the `release/` directory.
+For releasing, there is a gulp task to create releases for all platforms - `gulp release` - which sequentially builds and collects all relevant files and puts them into archives tagged with platform and commit hash (e.g. `elmyra-ab349c-windows.zip`) in the `release` directory.

 ## Acknowledgements